Brackets in the Pontryagin algebras of manifolds: Introduction

+{\it Organization of the memoir.} Chapters~\ref{Algebras, brackets, and bibrackets} and~\ref{Bibrackets in unital algebras and in categories} are purely algebraic: in Chapter~\ref{Algebras, brackets, and bibrackets} we define representation algebras and discuss brackets and bibrackets; in Chapter~\ref{Bibrackets in unital algebras and in categories} we discuss bibrackets in unital algebras and categories, and we also consider Hamiltonian reduction in this context.
+Chapter~\ref{Face homology} introduces the face homology.
+In Chapter~\ref{Operations on polychains} we study transversality of polychains and define intersection operations in the homology of path spaces.
+In Chapters~\ref{Intersection bibrackets} and~\ref{More on brackets and bibrackets} we construct the intersection bibracket and discuss its properties. \\

+{\it Acknowledgements.} Part of this work was done while G. Massuyeau visited Bloomington, Indiana in spring 2013; he would like to thank Indiana University for hospitality and support.
+The work of V.\ Turaev on this memoir was partially supported by the NSF grants DMS-1202335 and DMS-1664358.
+The authors would like to thank F.~Eshmatov for an explanation of the paper \cite{BCER}. \\

-{\it Conventions.} The letter $\kk$ will denote a fixed commutative ring and will replace the ground field $\FF$ of the Introduction.
-By a module (respectively, an algebra, a linear map) we mean a $\kk$-module (respectively, a $\kk$-algebra, a $\kk$-linear map).
-By singular homology of a space we mean singular homology with coefficients in $\kk$.
+{\it Conventions.} Throughout the memoir, the letter $\kk$ denotes a commutative ring which serves as the ground ring of all modules and algebras.
+Thus, by a module (respectively, an algebra, a linear map) we mean a $\kk$-module (respectively, a $\kk$-algebra, a $\kk$-linear map).
+By the singular homology of a topological space we mean singular homology with coefficients in $\kk$.

 Given a smooth oriented manifold $M$ and a smooth orientable submanifold $N \subset M$, an orientation of the normal bundle of $N$ in $M$ determines an orientation of $N$, and vice versa, via the following rule: a positive frame in the normal bundle of $N$ followed by a positive frame in the tangent bundle of $N$ is a positive frame in the tangent bundle of $M$.
 If $\partial {M}\neq \varnothing $, then the orientation of $M$ induces an orientation of $\partial {M}$ using the ``outward vector first" rule. \\